 The Kurds are unlikely to back down unless they receive an alternative deal, but this is unlikely to come from Baghdad.
 Indeed, the reaction from both the Iraqi government and the international community clearly demonstrates that the Kurds are seen as convenient pawns to be used on the geopolitical chessboard.

 This is where the political masterstroke of the KRG — which, for the first time, has showed a degree of political savviness in declaring the referendum at this time — plays out.
 The Kurdish government has demonstrated that no party is able to offer an alternative that could benefit both sides, thereby proving that independence is the last option for the Kurds.

 Raman Ghavami is a Middle East analyst.
 He has worked for various social and political organisations across the Middle East and Europe.
 He is currently working for a consultancy firm based in the United Kingdom.
-Ghavami holds an MA in International Relations.
-He is the senior advisor to the Kurdish Knowledge Centre (KKC).
+Ghavami holds an MA in International Relations and former advisor to the Kurdish Knowledge Centre (KKC).